 Temple Rome offers courses in a variety of disciplines.
-You can choose courses from traditional academic areas or interdisciplinary thematic clusters, as outlined below.
+You can choose courses from traditional academic areas or interdisciplinary thematic clusers, as outlined below.

 - Course load: Participants undertake a full-time course load.
 For Temple students, this means 12-18 credit hours. *Non-Temple students should verify the minimum number of credit hours required by their home institutions.

-- GenEd: Temple students who successfully complete (with a C- or better) credit-bearing coursework worth at least three semester hours in an approved summer or semester study abroad program with a minimum stay abroad of 28 days will satisfy the World Society (GG) requirement.
+- GenEd: Temple students who successfully complete (with a C- or better) at least one 3-credit course during a semester or summer program at Temple Rome will satisfy their World Society (GG) requirement.
 Additional GenEd courses are offered at Temple Rome.
-Please check the course schedule for current listings.
+Check the course listing for current offerings.

 - Course pre-requisites: Pre-requisites for courses are noted in the course descriptions.